Be the first user to complete this post

 1. Create priority queue of size = no of vertices.

-7. while priority queue is not empty
+7. while the priority queue is not empty

 1. Extract the min node from the priority queue, say it vertex u and add it to the SPT.